RiccardoGiovarelli/stupidTris/README.md

-# Sloth's Tic-tac-toe
+## Sloth's Tic-Tac-Toe
 Implementation of the Tic-tac-toe game with AI based on Minimax Algorithm.

-## Main goals

-The main goal of this project is learn and deepen some interesting technologies like React, Docker, Webpack and other.

-It is based mostly on the languages PHP and TypeScript.
+### Authors

+Riccardo Giovarelli - riccardo.giovarelli@gmail.com

+### License

+This project is licensed under the GNU General Public License v3.0 - see the LICENSE.md file for details

-## Main requirements
+### Main requirements

-Node.js and Docker
+Node.js

-## Installation
+### Installation

 Clone or download this repository and run `npm install`.

-## Development server
+### Available scripts

+#### `npm start`

+Runs the app in the development mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.<br />
+You will also see any lint errors in the console.

+#### `npm test`

+Launches the test runner in the interactive watch mode.<br />
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-Run `npm build` build the app container.
+#### `npm run build`

-Run `npm start-cmd` start a dev server on Windows.
-Navigate to `http://localhost/`.

-Run `npm start-bash` start a dev server on Linux.
-Navigate to `http://localhost/`.

-Run `npm clean` to stop the dev server and remove the container.

-## Authors

-Riccardo Giovarelli
+Builds the app for production to the `build` folder.<br />
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.<br />
+Your app is ready to be deployed!

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## License
+## Learn More

-This project is licensed under the GNU General Public License v3.0 - see the LICENSE.md file for details
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

+To learn React, check out the [React documentation](https://reactjs.org/).